What you will learn

 - All VCC applicants are required to function successfully in an English-speaking classroom.
 English requirements vary by program.
 For details, visit VCC International - English Requirements.

 It is strongly recommended that applicants consider the daily tasks associated with working in a professional kitchen.

-- Ability to multi-task, with strong and efficient organizational and time management skills
+- Ability to multi-task, work accurately with strong and neatly, and manage time effectively

 - Some creativity is an asset

 - High standards of personal hygiene and integrity

 Students may expect to attend morning (i.e. 7:00 a.m. start), afternoon, or evening classes (i.e. 9:00 p.m. finish) depending on the curriculum.
 Class times are subject to change.

 |CULI 1501||Kitchen Orientation||5|